gieemek/RFM69_softSPI-for-MySensors-2.1.1/README.md

-Files for MySensors 2.1.1 platform for Arduino which alow to build a gateway with W5100 and RFM69 radio modules as MQTT client.
+Files for MySensors 2.1.1 platform for Arduino which alow to build a gateway with W5100 and RFM69 radio modules.
 ===============================================================================

 This repository contains files which alow you to run gateway with W5100 and RFM69 radio modules with software SPI, and should be replaced in original MySensors 2.1.1 library.